Lifestyle

 Set aside funds to maintain the collection

 Some collectors view their collections as part of their legacies, and wish them to remain intact even when they are no longer around to enjoy them.
-But collections are often liquidated or dismantled for one of two reasons: to pay tax when the collections are passed to heirs, or when it proves too costly to properly maintain the fleet.
+But collections are often liquidated or dismantled for one of two reasons: to pay taxes when the collections are passed to heirs, or when it proves too costly to properly maintain the fleet.
 Using a multi-generational vehicle such as a trust may reduce the tax burden, and also allow you to put money aside for general maintenance, insurance and storage of your vehicles.
 Perhaps the car collection is housed in a barn.
 You may want money for future capital improvements to the structure—during and potentially beyond your own lifetime.

 Establish an exit strategy or succession plan

 An important generational shift is underway.
 It’s likely to result in the largest transfer of assets in history, and the car market is not immune.
-It is estimated that baby boomers own 60% of the collectible market, but millennials are now the more active buyers.3
+It is estimated that baby boomers own 60% of the collectible market, but millennials are now the more active buyers3

 As this shift continues, it is important to be thoughtful and intentional about your collection’s future.
 Might you one day want to sell your collection?
 And what should be done after you pass?
 Do you want the collection to remain intact?
 Or would you prefer that your heirs decide which cars to sell or keep?
 Whatever you decide, you want to be sure your wishes will be honored.